pbeukema/LabHacks/readme.md

 * Next learn [representational similarity analysis](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005508) & the related [crossnobis](https://arxiv.org/ftp/arxiv/papers/1608/1608.02027.pdf) distance measure, a powerful framework that can bridge behavior, imaging, and computational models.

 * You will need a visualization tool.
-A lot of labs have success with [MRIcroGL](http://www.mccauslandcenter.sc.edu/mricrogl/home) and .
+A lot of labs have success with [MRIcroGL](http://www.mccauslandcenter.sc.edu/mricrogl/home) or [the connectome workbench](https://www.humanconnectome.org/software/connectome-workbench).
 Recently [James Gao](http://journal.frontiersin.org/article/10.3389/fninf.2015.00023/full) written an indredibly powerful new tool called [PyCortex](https://github.com/gallantlab/pycortex) which uses WebGL to render the flat maps and fiducial surfaces in your browser, you can even project movies on the surface.

 * Improve your understanding of anatomy with the web based user interface for exploring the human brain called [Cortical Explorer](http://corticalexplorer.com).